suncoast-devs/handbook/tools/environment-windows.md

 git config --global user.email email-address-you-used-at-github@example.com
 ```

-Instead of `"Replace This With Your Full Name"` use your fill name.
+Instead of `"Replace This With Your Full Name"` use your full name, e.g., "Jane Q Public" or "John Q Public".

 Instead of `email-address-you-used-at-github@example.com` use the same email address you gave to GitHub.